 Water conservation is another essential component of green design.
-3D rendering can be used to visualize features like rainwater harvesting systems, greywater systems, and water-efficient landscaping and irrigation systems.
+3D rendering can visualize features like rainwater harvesting systems, grey water systems, and water-efficient landscaping and irrigation systems.
 It can also showcase sustainable plumbing fixtures, helping clients and stakeholders understand how these features contribute to water conservation.

 Case Studies: Successful Implementation of 3D Rendering in Showcasing Green Design

 Many projects have successfully used 3D rendering to showcase their green design elements.
 For instance, the Edge building in Amsterdam, known as the world's greenest office building, leveraged 3D rendering to communicate its sustainable features, including its energy-efficient lighting system, rainwater harvesting system, and smart building technologies.